avneet25/Extensive-Weather-Application/README.md

 * Multiple API integration to provide extensive and real-time weather information.
 * Exhaustive info such as daily and hourly temperature variations, wind, rain and cloud cover, time of sunset and sunrise, precipitation, humidity, UV index, atmospheric pressure etc.
-* Attractive UI to display data using maps, graphs, progressive UI components etc.
+* Attractive UI to display data using maps, graphs and progressive UI components etc.